James-ben-tombling/CMP9767M-Coursework/README.md

 17. repeat steps ***3*** and ***4**
 18. launch $ `rosrun cmp9767m_cw_25913882 controller.py`

-Watch the identifier terminal to see the tested number of total bunch and RViz for they cloud point mapping of each bunch aswell as the point cloud of the vines.
+Watch the identifier terminal to see the total number of total bunch and RViz for they cloud point mapping of each bunch aswell as the point cloud of the vines.